 Learning a language is challenging, but it should also be a social and enjoyable experience.
 All language skills will be focused on: listening, speaking, reading and writing.

 Films and other class material will be posted on the class website on Canvas, as well as other useful information on Finnish and studying Finnish.

 50% class participation: Daily attendance and active participation are crucial to your progress.
 Coming on time, being prepared, doing activities, answering questions and speaking Finnish as much as possible are all part of participation.
 This includes having homework finished in order to participate in the day's activities.

 20 % Films: You will watch movies and write a short English reflection and a comment in Finnish about each one.
-Half of these grades will be based on the content and the other half on the language.

 10% oral exam: There will be one oral exam.
 The exam will consist of a short interview or conversation in Finnish between one student and the instructor.

 Access and Accommodations: If you have not yet established services through DRS, but have a temporary health condition or permanent disability that requires accommodations (conditions include but not limited to; mental health, attention-related, learning, vision, hearing, physical or health impacts), you are welcome to contact DRS at 206-543-8924 or email@example.com or disability.uw.edu.
 DRS offers resources and coordinates reasonable accommodations for students with disabilities and/or temporary health conditions.
 Reasonable accommodations are established through an interactive process between you, your instructor(s) and DRS.
 It is the policy and practice of the University of Washington to create inclusive and accessible learning environments consistent with federal and state law.